SteelBenchmarker™ Attributes

 • Steel benchmark prices will be “robust.”
 The word “robust” in the world of financial derivatives means that the price is accurate and not able to be manipulated.
 Our goal is to have at least 25 to 50 inputs for each product.

-• When providers e-mail their price assessments, they will not receive any feedback if their assessments as to the prices are high or low, and/or have been eliminated as outliers.
+• When providers e-mail their price assessments, they do not receive any feedback if their assessments as to the prices are high or low, and/or have been eliminated as outliers.

-• The benchmark prices will be calculated by a third-party computer that is looking at the price inputs but not the names of the providers.
-Fall back procedures will be set in place to publish the steel benchmark prices and take corrective actions if there are unexpected problems.
+• The benchmark prices are calculated by a third-party computer that is looking at the price inputs but not the names of the providers.
+Fall back procedures are set in place to publish the steel benchmark prices and take corrective actions if there are unexpected problems.

 Register for SteelBenchmarker™